SangeethaKannas/sangeethakannas.github.io/Interview Tips/Toughest interview questions.md

 same wavelength."
 Drawback: This strategy is better than admitting a flaw, but it's so widely used, it is transparent to any experienced interviewer; also, it sounds like working with you is probably difficult.
-CICODING BUGS EINOTES GALLERY
+ BUGS EINOTES GALLERY
 BESTIANSWER: W hilc acknowledging you're flawed, as we all are, assure the interviewer that you can think of nothing that stands out as a weakness where THIS job is concerned.
 Example: "I believe we all have weaknesses — [ have some, and most likely you have as well — but based on what you've told me about this position, I believe I'd make an outstanding match, and see no significant weakness where this work is concerned.”
-Question 4: Tell me about the greatest mistake you ever made in your lfe.
+## Question 4: Tell me about the greatest mistake you ever made in your lfe.
 TRAPS: Some interviewers ask this question on the chance you’ll admit to something major and disqualifying, but if not, at least they'll see how you think on your feet.
 Some unprepared candidates, flustered by this question, unburden themselves of guilt from their personal life or career, perhaps expressing regrets regarding a parent,